SparrowFabrications/sparrowfabrications.github.io/lomoapparat-adapter.md

 Designed by me from scratch to fit the LomoApparat camera.
 It allows you to use a shutter release cable for beautiful long exposures.

 This adapter slides into place and is secured into place using the cable anchor.
 It fits snuggly over and around the lens.
-It cmes with its own lens cap which is only compatible with this adapter, it does not fit the camera separately.
+It comes with its own lens cap which is only compatible with this adapter, it does not fit the camera separately.

 This adapter uses a linear threaded nut to hold the shutter release cable so it is best not to screw the cable in too tight unless you don’t plan on removing it again.